 Classroom management systems have a shelf life.
-What worked last year or during the last term may not work this year (or term).
-If behavior management is your pain point, it’s time to make a fresh start.
+What worked during the last term may not work during the next term.
+If behaviour management is your pain point, it’s time to make a fresh start.

 For more information on how to use Blurt Buttons in your classroom read Bron’s blog Blurt Buttons | A Fun Way to Curb Calling Out in the Classroom.

-Check out our extensive Motivation Collection for everything you need to make a fresh start.
+Check out our extensive Behaviour Management Collection for everything you need to make a fresh start.

 Make a Fresh Start with Self-Care

-Most importantly, if you were feeling completely burnt out at the end of last year or the last term, it’s time to make a fresh start with looking after you.
+Most importantly, if you were feeling completely burnt out at the end of the last term, it’s time to make a fresh start with looking after you.

 You owe yourself the love and care that you so freely give others.

 Finally, don’t put yourself under too much pressure.
 Give yourself a break.